rchiodo/notebook-test/roadmap.md

 - Stream
   - [x] Text
   - [x] Error/ANSI
-  - We reformat this output ourselves.
+  - :suspect: We reformat this output ourselves.
 At the render spot as we don't want our reformat to be saved into the notebook.
 - Display Data
   - [x] text/plain
   - [x] text/markdown